Status per 2.6.2020

 Until further notice, no courses will take place at the IPI.
 We will provide information on courses scheduled for later dates as soon as possible.

-Simply fill in the order request form.
+To the request form.

 08.11.2019 | Event